ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Concepts of information barrier policies

-Before you plan, define, and implement information barrier policies, get to know the underlying concepts.
-With information barriers, you'll work with user account attributes, segments, information barrier policies, and a policy application process described in this article.
+It's helpful to know the underlying concepts of information barrier policies before you begin to plan, define, and implement information barriers:

 - **User account attributes** are defined in Azure Active Directory (or Exchange Online).
-These attributes can include department, job title, location, team name, etc.
+These attributes can include department, job title, location, team name, and other job profile details.

-- **Segments** are defined in the Office 365 Security & Compliance Center using a selected **user account attribute**, such as department, job title, location, team name, or any [supported attribute](information-barriers-attributes.md).
-Defining segments does not effect users; it just sets the stage for information barrier policies to be defined and then applied.
+- **Segments** are sets of users that are defined in the Office 365 Security & Compliance Center using a selected **user account attribute**.
+(See the [list of supported attributes](information-barriers-attributes.md).)

-- **Information barrier policies** are defined and assigned to individual **Segments**.
-Not all segments will have a policy assigned.
-In addition, no single segment can be assigned more than one policy.
-When you define policies, you choose from two kinds of policies:
+- **Information barrier policies** determine communication limits or restrictions.
+When you define information barrier policies, you choose from two kinds of policies:
-    - Policies that prevent one segment from communicating with another segment
+    - "Block" policies that prevent one segment from communicating with another segment
-    - Policies that allow one segment to communicate with only certain other segments
+    - "Allow" policies that allow one segment to communicate with only certain other segments

-    Ideally, you'll use the minimum number of policies to ensure your organization is compliant with legal and industry requirements.

 - **Policy application** is done after all information barrier policies are defined, and you are ready to apply them in your organization.